15 Things You Are Most Likely To Run Out Of During The Wedding (Updated for 2020)

 We at WeddingVenture.com have seen a ton of great examples on how to get the most photos from your wedding.
 At one wedding, each table had 2-3 disposable cameras for the guests to use (you can get a bunch of cheap Kodak or Fuji Quick Snap Waterproof Disposable Cameras for your wedding - look for something with a good flash since it'll likely be dark).

 Any major store with a photoshop in it will usually take a disposable film camera in for processing and can produce digital shots on a CD.
-You can give these cameras to your caterer, cake artist, band, etc ahead of time to get unique "behind the scenes" perspective - ask them to take photos when they cook, decorate the cake, wait before the event starts on the day of the wedding, etc. Some vendors will agree, others might choose not to participate, but you'll surely get more behind-the-scenes candid photos that you would otherwise.
+You can give these cameras to your wedding caterer, cake baker, wedding music, etc ahead of time to get unique "behind the scenes" perspective - ask them to take photos when they cook, decorate the cake, wait before the event starts on the day of the wedding, etc. Some vendors will agree, others might choose not to participate, but you'll surely get more behind-the-scenes candid photos that you would otherwise.

 Relax and go with it.
 It's your day after all!